winzou/CacheBundle/README.md

 Raw access
 ----------
 You can overwrite any option just by using the factory service.
-See these 2 very similar methods:
+See these two very similar methods:

     $factory = $this->get('winzou_cache.factory');
     $cache = $factory->get('File', array('cache_dir' => '/tmp/cache'));